- How’s your ideal file sander be like?

 - Variable speed goes from 1080 to 1800 feet FPM.

-- Has an auto-tracking system that doesn’t require tensioning or adjustment.
+- Equipped with an auto-tracking system that doesn’t require tensioning or adjustment.

 - The on/off switch and variable speed control are placed in awkward spots.